Morena Clara

-Morena Clara is a 1954 film directed by Luis Lucia starring Lola Flores and Fernando Fernán Gómez.
+Morena Clara is a 1954 Spanish musical film directed by Luis Lucia starring Lola Flores and Fernando Fernán Gómez.
+The film was restored by the Biblioteca Digital de Castilla y Leon.
+The director chose debutante Lola Flores in the lead role, his "gift to discover talent [...] bec[o]m[ing] legendary".

 Plot

-The film begins by depicting the fabled tale of how the gypsies came to be.
-According to folklore gypsies are descendants of an Egyptian pharaoh.
+The film begins by depicting the fabled tale of how the gypsies came to be [such prologues were frequent in Spanish popular cinema of the time].
+According to folklore, gypsies are descendants of an Egyptian pharaoh.
 In the film, actors are dressed in ancient Egyptian costumes as they dance to flamenco music.
 As the story continues, the gypsies are run out of their lands and are forced to live nomadic lives, stealing and thieving as a means to survive.
 The Monty Pythonesque history lesson then continues to present the protagonists’ ancestors and the scene that drives the rest of the film: Trinidad’s (Lola Flores) ancestor places a spell on Enrique’s (Fernando Fernán Gómez) ancestor that will cause his descendant to fall in madly in love with her descendant.

 The story continues to the present day, that is to say the 1950s, where Trinidad and her uncle Regalito (Miguel Ligero) are charged with stealing six hams from a shop window.
 This scene presents some of the most entertaining banter in the entire film as Trinidad and Regalito argue their innocence with very matter-of-fact language and mannerisms common to Andalusian gypsies.
 Their witty mockery, while creating uproars of laughter from the courtroom audience, causes the judges to grow more infuriated with the pair.
 It is then that Enrique, a lawyer, steps in to defend Trinidad and Regalito.
 After much deliberation, the two gypsies, after having to pay a fee, are set free.